Eastwood Welding Helmet Buyers Guide

 What You Need To Know When Buying A Welding Helmet

 All of these helmets are auto-dimming.
-This means the lens is shade 3 so you can see through the lens when the helmet is down, and when you strike an arc, it dims to protect your eyes.
-This feature is nice because it allows you to precisely hold your workpieces together and the torch in the proper position, while looking through the lens.
+This means the lens is shade 3 so you can see through it when the helmet is down, and when you strike an arc, it dims to protect your eyes.
+This feature is nice because it allows you to precisely hold your workpieces together and hold the torch in the proper position while looking through the lens.

-The size of the lens increases as you move up through the helmets, with the Basic helmet having 7 square inches of viewing area, the Large View 10 square inches, the Extra Large View 14 square inches and the Panoramic View 15 square inches in the center lens and a total of 26 square inches when you include the side lenses.
+The size of the lens increases as you move up through the helmets.
+The Basic helmet has 7 square inches of viewing area, the Large View has 10 square inches and the Extra Large View has 14 square inches.
+The Panoramic View has a field view of 15 square inches in the center lens and a total of 26 square inches when you include the side lenses.
 A large viewing area lets you see more of your project and helps prevent strain and neck fatigue.
 It's particularly useful when you're in tight, awkward positions or welding under a car.
-Let’s take a look at each helmet.
+Now let's take a look at each helmet.

-Now, let’s look at the other three helmets that have a lot more features that you want or may need in a quality welding helmet.
-All are made of impact resistant nylon and have an adjustable headband with replaceable sweatband, plus a 5 way adjustable tilt to allow you to get the helmet at the proper angle to your head and eyes.
-All adjustments are easily made with a few turns of the knobs.
-They all have arc-charging batteries that recharge while you're welding.
-These helmets have four arc sensors for improved dimming when you're striking an arc, which is necessary for doing low amperage TIG welding.
-They also include the standard adjustments for delay, sensitivity and shade, as well as grind mode.
-The adjustable shade and grind mode features are nice because it allows you to reshape tungsten, grind weld beads or even plasma cut without wasting time switching from your helmet to protective glasses and back to your helmet again.
+These helmets all have arc-charging batteries that recharge while you're welding.
+They are built with four arc sensors for improved dimming when you're striking an arc, which is necessary for doing low amperage TIG welding.
+They also include the standard adjustments for delay, sensitivity and shade as well as grind mode.
+The adjustable shade and grind mode features are nice because they allow you to reshape tungsten, grind weld beads or even plasma cut without wasting time switching from your helmet to protective glasses and back to your helmet again.

-The three helmets all have true color technology which provides realistic color perception and clarity so you have a much clearer view of your workpiece and the puddle.
+The three helmets all have True Color Technology which provides realistic color perception and clarity so you have a much clearer view of your workpiece and the puddle.
 This is really helpful if you don't have the best eyes, or if you're getting older and your eyes aren't as good as they used to be.
-These helmets from Eastwood with true color technology will definitely allow you to see better, whether you're MIG, TIG or Stick welding.
+These helmets from Eastwood with True Color Technology will definitely allow you to see well whether you're MIG, TIG or Stick welding.

 Let's take a look at a few differences in these three helmets.
-If seeing better is an issue, you may want to consider the Large View or Extra Large View helmets which give you the ability to attach a magnifying lens, which may improve your welding.
+If seeing better is an issue, you may want to consider the Large View or Extra Large View helmets.
+Both give you the ability to attach a magnifying lens, which may improve your welding.

 The Large View and Extra Large View have an adjustable shade range from 4 to 13, giving you the ability to do MIG welding up to 500 amps and TIG welding up to 300 amps.
 The shade range on the main viewing area of the Panoramic helmet adjusts from a 3 shade to a 12 while the side filters adjust to shade 11.
-This allows you to MIG weld up to 300 amps, and TIG weld up to 175 amps.
+This allows you to MIG weld up to 300 amps and TIG weld up to 175 amps.
 So if you need a helmet for TIG welding, your best options would be the Large or Extra Large View helmets.

 If you are doing advanced MIG or Stick welding, the Panoramic helmet offers a few additional features that make it better for these techniques.
-It is made with an extended throat guard for added protection as well as the 180 degree view, which is really helpful in tight spots.
+It is made with an extended throat guard for added protection as well as the 180-degree view, which is really helpful in tight spots.
 External shade controls let you adjust the sensitivity delay or shade as you're working.

 Let's do a quick review of the helmets.
-If you just need an entry level helmet, the Basic Auto Dimming helmet will work for light MIG welding, but I definitely suggest one of the other helmets that have all of the features you need to see your workpiece and get the best welds.
+If you just need an entry-level helmet on a budget, the Basic Auto-Dimming helmet will work for light MIG welding.
+But we definitely suggest one of the other helmets that have all of the features you need to see your workpiece and get the best welds.

-The Large View, Extra Large View and Panoramic helmets have nearly all of the same features that are available in quality helmets, including all of the controls you need to perfectly adjust the helmet for your needs, plus true color technology for the best viewing.
+The Large View, Extra Large View and Panoramic helmets have nearly all of the same features that are available in quality helmets.
+This includes all of the controls you need to perfectly adjust the helmet for your needs plus True Color Technology for the best viewing.
 If you're buying based on lens size, you will probably want the Extra Large View or even the Panoramic welding helmet, that are both significantly larger than standard helmets and will help you see better.